romanstumm/agimatec-validation/readme.txt

 Project status
 ==============
-* The agimatec-validation framework is older than the JSR 303 specification, but the similarities were striking so that the adaption to the standard was possible withing a short time.
-  There are still things to be done...

-* The specification is in beta state and subject to change.

-* Please verify that the version of validation-api.jar you are using is compatible with agimatec-validation.jar

-* You can use the framework with the JSR303 interfaces if you want to strictly use the standard.
+* You can use the APIs of agimatec-validation: refer to classes MetaBeanManagerFactory and BeanValidator
-  Refer to classes in packages javax.validation and com.agimatec.validation.jsr303

-  or you can access the propriatary APIs of agimatec-validation for additional features.
-  Refer to class MetaBeanManagerFactory, BeanValidator and ThreadBeanValidator.

 Feedback, questions, contribution
 =================================
-** Your feedback is welcome! **
+** Feedback is welcome! **

 http://code.google.com/p/agimatec-validation
 http://www.agimatec.de